ComScore

 19. Chinese Dumplings

 Jiaozi are a type of dumpling that’s filled with meat and vegetables and made with a thinner dough than baozi.
-They can be cooked a few different ways: boiled, steamed, pan-fried, deep-fried or even served in soup.
-The tiny, savory parcels are considered a symbol of good fortune.
+They can be boiled, steamed, pan-fried, deep-fried or served in soup.
+The tiny, savory parcels are considered symbols of good fortune.
 Though they’re most popular during Lunar New Year, they’re also eaten year-round.

 20. Spring Rolls

-Spring rolls are a type of Cantonese dim sum stuffed with vegetables or meat and wrapped in thin dough wrappers, then fried until crispy and golden.
+Spring rolls are a type of Cantonese dim sum.
+Thin dough is stuffed with vegetables or meat, wrapped and fried until crispy and golden.
 These handhelds, especially popular in Eastern China for Lunar New Year, symbolize wealth and are named spring rolls because they’re eaten during Spring Festival.

 headshot